yullu/yullu/README.md

 ## About Me

-👋I'm Eric Yullu, a passionate software developer with a love for creating innovative and efficient solutions through code.
+👋I'm Full Stack Developer with passion for developing creative innovative and efficient solutions through code.
 My journey in software development began with a curiosity for how things work and a desire to build something impactful.
 ### My Passion

 From crafting clean and maintainable code to diving into the latest technologies, I thrive on the challenges and opportunities that software development presents.
 I enjoy exploring various programming languages, frameworks, and tools to continuously enhance my skills and stay ahead in this ever-evolving field.